Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Model and preliminaries

-We will take this viewpoint throughout, and always think of an equilibrium as a pair $(x,\l)$ satisfying these conditions.
-Such a pair fully determines the flow over time $(\fin, \fout)$ for the equilibrium; for example, the queue volume is determined by $\tfrac1{\nu_e}z_e(\ell_v(\theta)) = \max\{0, \ell_w(\theta) - \ell_v(\theta) - \tau_e\}$ for all $e=vw$ and $\theta \in \Rplus$.
-Note that from this perspective, given $(x,\l)$ satisfying the thin flow conditions for all times $\theta \in [0, T]$, extending the equilibrium to later departure times only requires knowing $\l(T)$; nothing about the earlier (with respect to departure time) behavior of the equilibrium is needed.
-Just $\l$ alone captures all the truly important information; one could easily verify whether a given curve $\l$ can be extended to an equilibrium, since given $\l'(\theta)$, it is easy to determine whether a matching $x'(\theta)$ exists so that $(x'(\theta), \l'(\theta))$ satisfy the thin flow conditions.
-We call such an $\l$ an \emph{equilibrium trajectory}.
+We will take the viewpoint throughout that an equilibrium \emph{is} a pair $(\l, x)$ whose derivative satisfies the normalized thin flow equations almost everywhere.
+Such a pair fully determines the flow over time $(\fin, \fout)$ of the equilibrium; for example, the queue volume is determined by $\tfrac1{\nu_e}z_e(\ell_v(\theta)) = \max\{0, \ell_w(\theta) - \ell_v(\theta) - \tau_e\}$ for all $e=vw$ and $\theta \in \Rplus$.
+Note that from this perspective, given $(\l, x)$ satisfying the normalized thin flow conditions for all times $\theta \in [0, T]$, extending the equilibrium to later departure times only requires knowing $\l(T)$; nothing about the earlier (with respect to departure time) behavior of the equilibrium is needed.
+Just $\l$ alone captures all the truly important information; one could easily verify whether a given curve $\l$ can be extended to an equilibrium, since given $\l'(\theta)$, it is easy to determine whether a matching $x'(\theta)$ exists so that $(\l'(\theta), x'(\theta))$ satisfy the normalized thin flow conditions.